erikahazle/apollo_cheatsheet/README.md

-# Lightful cheatsheet for using Apollo client with our React application
+# Cheatsheet for using Apollo client with a React application

 Currently, we are keeping all query and mutation templates in `app/graphql` directory.